Advice, Safety Tips, and Travel Insurance Options in Thailand

 - Individuals with disabilities might not find the same accessibility as in the United States.

-- Raining season is May – October.
+- The rainy season is May – October.

 - The cool season of November to February, when most travelers visit, still regularly sees temperatures reach 86F/30C.